An Evening with Silk Sonic: Recording

 To achieve the sound they were aiming for, Silk Sonic and Moniz had to reach out to elderly "session guys" and read "old drumming magazines".
 They needed the right gear, such as Ludwig Drums with Remo Ambassador heads, Giovanni Hidalgo congas, a Hohner Clavinet D6 keyboard, a Danelectro sitar, a Trophy Music mini-Glockenspiel, and a Solid State Logic mixing board.
 Afterward, they were "emulating old-school playing styles and recording them", using one or two mics and several musicians playing at the same time in the same place.
 Despite having all the instruments to re-create the sound they were not able to do so at that time.
 According to .Paak, they were "fucking bashing!", while the ones that came before them were "tiptoeing".

 Silk Sonic disclosed their process when re-working a small section of a song that pays tribute to Philadelphia soul and features a "string section and a sampled rainstorm".
 Its lyrics detail a heartbreak and how to deal with it afterwards.
 Mars, D'Mile, and .Paak heard each instrument isolated and realized that the drums were not adequate. .Paak replayed the drum section for 20 minutes, as Mars and D'Mile gave their reactions.
 Once the drumline was established, Mars turned their attention to the piano section, which took ten minutes for them to find an arrangement everyone enjoyed.
 According to D'Mile, all the tracks they came up with are included on the album, except for one.
 Some songs on the album would have various versions that D'Mile liked, but Mars would be unhappy with.
 So, they would remix it so that everyone, from Mars to the engineer's assistant, liked it.
-An Evening with Silk Sonic was recorded at Shampoo Press & Curl Studios.
+An Evening with Silk Sonic was recorded at Shampoo Press & Curl Studios in Los Angeles.